icabulo/back-cineco/README.md

 5. (x) update a cinema name - done
 6. (x) delete a cinema - done
 7. (x) filter cinemas by name - done

+## Movie Table

+1. This table will save all the movie atributes for a register to be shown in the frontend.
+2. movie.routes, and movie.controller create:
+3. (x) get all movies endpoint - done